 Psyche Loui is Assistant Professor in the Department of Psychology and the Program in Neuroscience and Behavior at Wesleyan University.
 She is Director of the MIND Lab and enjoys asking questions about how the mind enables music, and what we can learn from musical functions of the brain.
 When not teaching and conducting research, she enjoys playing the violin.

 Emily Przysinda is the Research Assistant and Lab Coordinator for the MIND Lab at Wesleyan.
-A recent graduate from Skidmore College with a degree in Neuroscience and Music, she is excited to combine both of these passions through studying the perception and production of music along with its effects on cognition, personality, and creativity.
-Emily is also interested in the clinical applications of music cognition, as she plans to eventually pursue medical research.
+She graduated from Skidmore College in 2015 with a degree in Neuroscience and Music and has since enjoyed combing both of these passions in the MIND Lab.
+She is currently investigating the neural correlates of creativity in Jazz musicians and the oscillatory effects of acoustic stimulation on sustained attention.
+She also has a strong clinical research interest in sensory processing in autism and other developmental disorders and plans to pursue medical research at the University of Rochester after leaving the MIND Lab.
 In her free time, Emily enjoys playing the flute, listening to classical music, and swimming.

 Rachel has been a musician all her life, classically trained in violin and piano.
 As a sophomore at Wesleyan, she plays in the orchestra, chamber ensembles, and with her electric violin in a band.
 She is currently investigating the crossmodal associations between music and taste.
 Although she has yet to declare her major, Rachel plans to pursue her studies in music cognition and perception.